Hanaafilsan/react_final_project/README.md

-   The application will be available at `http://localhost:3000`.
+   The application is available online: https://66a7f9a811e7ee6cd17a0b36--bespoke-begonia-a71394.netlify.app/

 ## Technologies Used